2022–23 Manchester City F.C. season: Autumn period

-On 2 October, City beat Manchester United 6–3 in the first Manchester derby of the season at the Etihad, making it the highest scoring derby match of all-time.
-Both Haaland and Phil Foden scored the first City derby hat-tricks in 52 years and only the third and fourth of all-time.
-Haaland also became the first Premier League player to score a hat-trick in three consecutive home games, and City became the first team since Tottenham in 1965 to win 8 consecutive league home games while scoring three goals or more.
-With his performance, the Norwegian pushed his output to an incredible 17 goals in 11 appearances, as well as 14 Premier League goals in 8 appearances.
+On 2 October, City beat Manchester United 6–3 in the first Manchester derby of the season at the City of Manchester Stadium, making it the highest scoring derby match of all time.
+Both Haaland and Phil Foden scored the first City derby hat-tricks in 52 years and only the third and fourth of all time.
+Haaland also became the first Premier League player to score a hat-trick in three consecutive home games, and City became the first team since Tottenham in 1965 to win eight consecutive league home games while scoring three goals or more.
+With his performance, the Norwegian pushed his output to seventeen goals in eleven appearances, as well as fourteen Premier League goals in eight appearances.

 A 4–0 home league victory against Southampton the following week included another goal from Haaland and meant he had now scored in ten consecutive fixtures overall and seven in the Premier League.
 The latter record matched a feat accomplished only once before by a City player in the Premier League, namely Sergio Agüero in 2019.
-Haaland had also reached the milestone of 20 goals for the season after playing only thirteen matches, another league record.
+Haaland also reached the milestone of twenty goals for the season after playing only thirteen matches, another league record.
 Moreover, City matched the previous all-time English record set by Wolves in 1959 of nine consecutive home league wins while scoring three or more goals.
 In the league standings, the Blues maintained their second place with 23 points, just one behind surprise leaders Arsenal and already three ahead of third-placed Spurs.

 City qualified for the last 16 of the Champions League for the tenth consecutive season on 11 October.
-Although they could only draw 0–0 away to Copenhagen that night, a 1–1 draw between Dortmund and Sevilla ensured their progression.
-City's match included three first-half VAR decisions: a spectacular 25-yard Rodri strike ruled out because of an unintentional Riyad Mahrez handball in the build-up, a penalty awarded to City, also for handball, taken by Mahrez and saved, and a red-card shown to City's left back Sergio Gómez for a professional foul which left the Blues playing with 10 men for over an hour.
+Although they could only draw 0–0 away to Copenhagen that night, a 1–1 draw between Borussia Dortmund and Sevilla ensured their progression.
+City's match included three first-half VAR decisions: a 25-yard Rodri strike ruled out because of a Riyad Mahrez handball in the build-up, a penalty awarded to City, also for handball, taken by Mahrez and saved, and a red card shown to City's left back Sergio Gómez for a professional foul, which left the Blues playing with ten men for over an hour.

-City suffered their first league defeat in a hard fought match against Liverpool at Anfield on 16 October.
-Mo Salah scored the winning breakaway goal after Phil Foden had seen his effort ruled out by VAR for a foul on Fabinho by Haaland in the build up.
+City suffered their first league defeat in a hard-fought match against Liverpool at Anfield on 16 October.
+Mohamed Salah scored the only goal off of a second-half breakaway, after Foden had seen his effort earlier in the contest ruled out by VAR for a foul on Fabinho by Haaland in the build-up.